Succession planning best practices: 9 steps to prepare your org for change

 7. Surround yourself with trusted advisors

 Don’t try to make important decisions that will affect the company for years all on your own.
-Bring in senior staff, HR personnel, and other key team members to advise and council with you.
+Bring in senior staff, HR personnel, and other key team members to advise you.
 With the visuals you have created, your team can quickly understand your succession plan and provide feedback.

 8. Communicate your plan